jjdelorme/dotnet-id-token/README.md

 ## Git Tags

-This repo is setup with 2 tags to follow along:
+This repo is setup with 2 branches to follow along:

-* `start` is without authentication
+* `main` is the completed application with authentiation
-* `end` is with authentication
+* `start` represents the simple application before adding the authentication

 ## Deploy "Service B"